kamilazdybal/kamilazdybal.github.io/_posts/2024-05-14-learning-group-theory.md

 ### Step 1: Reading [*Visual group theory* by Nathan Carter](https://github.com/liwei766/visual-group-theory/blob/master/visual%20group%20theory.pdf)

+My recommendations to someone reading this textbook:

+- This textbook leaves out formalism, and it's helpful to have another resource to fill-in the gaps.
+I find certain sections lacking rigor and it makes understanding what "X" really is more difficult.
+It's good to have another rigorous math textbook on the side.
+- You absolutely should do all the exercises at the end of each chapter!
+They are actually pretty quick to do and also fun to think about.
+Exercises are referred to later in the text, so it helps to have them done before moving forward.

 ### Step 2: Watching [Visual group theory](https://www.youtube.com/playlist?list=PLwV-9DG53NDxU337smpTwm6sef4x-SCLv)

 #### Week 1 (13 May - 19 May, 2024)